bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/getting-credentials-and-accounts.md

+> NOTE this document refers to Red Hat internal components

 # Quota Management with Account Management Service (AMS) SKU

 The [Account Management Service](https://api.openshift.com/?urls.primaryName=Accounts%20management%20service) manages users subscriptions.
 The fleet manager uses the service offered by AMS to manage quota.
 Quota comes in form of stock keeping unit (SKU) assigned to a given organisation.
 The process is the same as requesting SKU for addons which is described in the following link https://gitlab.cee.redhat.com/service/managed-tenants/-/blob/main/docs/tenants/requesting_skus.md.

 # User Account & Organization Setup